gsa-tts-archived/document-extractor-poc/docs/THREAT_MODEL.md

           D2---E2(((OR))):::booleanOr
             E2-- mitigated by ---F1(GSA requires a user have a GSA e-mail, which requires a background check.):::condition E2-- mitigated by ---F2(GitHub accounts in the GSA GitHub organization requires two-factor authentication.):::condition
+            E2-- mitigated by ---F3(main branch is protected and requires a code review approval from another person before code is accepted.):::condition
       B1---C3(Suppy chain attack to exfiltrate the extracted data.):::condition C3---D3(((OR))):::booleanOr
           D3-- mitigated by ---E3(We use well known dependencies distributed through well known distribution channels like PyPi and NPM.):::condition